-In this detailed article, we explain how to achieve the perfect betta tank setup.
+This detailed article explains how to achieve the perfect betta tank setup.
 And the good news is, that’s not as complicated as you might think!

-Before we look at how you can provide the perfect environment for your betta fish, let’s take a look at the kind of world the wild betta fish inhabits in his natural home.
+Before we look at how you can provide the perfect environment for your betta fish, let’s look at the kind of world the wild betta fish inhabits in its natural home.